-I’ve always been a big fan of working out to well designed audio and video programs.
-Finding a good mixed martial arts workout dvd isn’t always that easy.
+I’ve always been a big fan of working out to well-designed audio and video programs.
+Finding a good mixed martial arts workout DVD isn’t always that easy.

 The market has been flooded by people in the fitness world putting out MMA videos and programs.
 Most don’t really understand our game but are trying to capitalize off the trend.
-To give them credit, they might understand fitness and can provide you a good workout.
-However, labeling it as a “mixed martial arts” workout dvd might not necessarily be what it is.
+To give them credit, they might understand fitness and can provide you with a good workout.
+However, labeling it as a “mixed martial arts” workout DVD might not necessarily be what it is.

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO

 About 20 years ago I was introduced to a Bas Rutten workout CD in the dojo I was with at the time.
 We would train with it during open mat to warm up and to work on our cardio.
-A lot of workouts I do and programs I’ve built for students are influenced from this set of CDs from Bas.
-It created a template I’ve followed for for shadow boxing and a total body workout.
+A lot of workouts I do and programs I’ve built for students are influenced by this set of CDs from Bas.
+It created a template I’ve followed for shadow boxing and a total body workout.

 I began supplementing my workouts less with the Bas Cds over time, honestly just because I had them memorized.
 A large part I feel to enhance my fight game from these workouts is an improved reaction time.
-After all the years of working out to these CDs I began to anticipate the next action.
+After all the years of working out to these CDs, I began to anticipate the next action.
 The routine became memorized and felt I wasn’t getting as much out of it as I used to.

 I remember an easy reaction drill I learned from a Sensei when I was younger.
-Shadow box while watching TV and strike when a different person spoke or the scene changed.
+Shadowbox while watching TV and strike when a different person spoke or the scene changed.
 This is still a great drill I do to this day.
 The Bas Cds still provide a great workout but I began searching for something different.

 I wanted to change my routine from something my body’s grown accustomed to.